ZenoWell Announces Strategic Cooperation with USound to Explore Advanced Sensing Technologies for Next-Generation Wearable Devices

-ZenoWell, a wearable neurotechnology company focused on ear-based vagus nerve stimulation solutions, today announced a cooperation with USound, a global leader in miniaturized audio systems built on MEMS technology, to explore the integration of USound’s advanced sensing technologies for next-generation wearable devices.
+Heidelberg, Germany, March 25, 2026 (GLOBE NEWSWIRE) -- ZenoWell, a wearable neurotechnology company focused on ear-based vagus nerve stimulation solutions, today announced a cooperation with USound, global leader in miniaturized audio systems built on MEMS technology, to explore the integration of USound’s advanced sensing technologies for next-generation wearable devices.

 ZenoWell develops wearable devices designed to support sleep quality, stress relief, and overall nervous system balance through non-invasive ear-based vagus nerve stimulation.
 Designed for convenient daily wear, ZenoWell’s products integrate advanced neurotechnology into compact, discreet ear-worn form factors.

 Through this cooperation, ZenoWell will evaluate advanced sensing technologies to complement its existing taVNS platform in future product generations.
-For wearable health devices, the ear is a highly promising site for physiological sensing, offering proximity to blood flow and enabling seamless integration of sensors into compact, comfortable wearable designs.
+For wearable health devices, the ear represents a highly promising site for physiological sensing, offering proximity to blood flow and enabling seamless integration of sensors into compact and comfortable wearable designs.

-USound’s ultrasound technology enables acoustic-based physiological sensing that can be integrated into miniature devices.
-Its MEMS platform enables the development of compact, energy-efficient solutions for next-generation wearable products.
+USound’s ultrasound technology enables acoustic-based physiological sensing in miniature devices, while its MEMS platform supports the development of compact, energy-efficient solutions for next-generation wearable products.

 More details about potential developments resulting from this cooperation will be shared at a later stage.